Sergeyir/PHENIXTools/README.md

 # Usage

-See [examples](https://sergeyir.github.io/documentation/PHENIXTools/examples.html) on how to use libraries from this project.
+See [examples](https://sergeyir.github.io/documentation/PHENIXTools/examples.html) in example directory on how to use libraries from this project.